#ConnectedWomen: Nathalie Ricaud, Get Organised and Beyond

 - Engage some help.
 Having an accountability buddy is always helpful provided the person is sensitive to your personal circumstances and not judgmental.
 It can be a friend or a family member or a Professional Organiser like myself.

-I started a blog earlier this year giving tips to help people make their life a little more organised.
+Come visit me on my blog where I’m giving tips to help people make their life a little more organised.
 Read them here!